Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Solution

 \subsection{MLP-based Demand Prediction}

-Given the above cost modeling method, to support our previous insight of ``saturated serving in fair completion order'', we need to predict the cost volume of each application.
-Recently, there are some attempts~\cite{zheng2024response,jin2023s} for demand prediction of LLM workloads.
-For example, the $S^3$~\cite{jin2023s} method proposes to fine-tune a language model, Distillbert, to predict the output length range given the inference prompt.
-However, simply adopting such a method for application cost prediction is inappropriate in efficiency and accuracy.
-First, fine-tuning the Distillbert model (with 66 million parameters) is time-consuming and requires collecting a large number of application execution samples, which is hard to obtain in practice.
-Meanwhile, using the Distillbert model for prediction---which is essentially yet another LLM inference---would incur non-negligible runtime overhead.
-Moreover, the $S^3$-like method uses a single model to predict all the workloads, yet different applications may exhibit heterogeneous cost distribution patterns (as shown in Fig.~\ref{fig:app_demand}), rendering the unified prediction scheme inaccurate.
+Given the above cost modeling method, to support our previous insight of \emph{selective pampering}, we need to predict the cost volume of each agent.
+There are already some attempts~\cite{zheng2024response,s3} for demand prediction of LLM workloads.
+For example, the $S^3$~\cite{s3} method proposes to fine-tune a language model, \emph{Distillbert}, to predict the output length range given the inference prompt.
+However, simply adopting such a method for agent cost prediction is inappropriate in efficiency and accuracy.
+First, fine-tuning the Distillbert model (with 66 million parameters) is time-consuming and also requires collecting a large number of agent execution samples, which is hard to obtain in practice.
+Meanwhile, using the Distillbert model for prediction---which is essentially yet another LLM inference---would \emph{incur non-negligible runtime overhead}.
+Moreover, the $S^3$-like method uses a single model to predict all the workloads, yet different agents may exhibit heterogeneous cost distribution patterns, rendering single-model prediction \emph{inaccurate}.

-Therefore, in this paper we seek to devise a light-weight and also sufficiently-accurate cost prediction method for LLM applications.
-For each application type, we maintain a Multi-Layer Perceptron (MLP) model to predict the its runtime service cost based on the given application input.
+Therefore, in this paper we seek to devise a \emph{light-weight} and also \emph{sufficiently-accurate} cost prediction method for LLM agents.
+For \emph{high accuracy}, we respectively maintain a prediction model for each agent: our measurements show that the resource demand of an agent is relatively stable across different trial runs (due to space limitation, we put it to Appendix~\ref{appendix:agent_demand_stability}); in that sense, the agent type can play as a valuable \emph{prior knowledge}.
+Meanwhile, for \emph{low overhead}, for each agent type we maintain a \emph{Multi-Layer Perceptron} (MLP) model to predict the its overall service cost based on the agent input.
 Since such MLP models have a simple structure, they can be efficiently trained even with limited historical data; meanwhile, an MLP model requires minimal computational resources to make predictions, suitable for real-time scheduling tasks.
-Besides, in the accuracy aspect, given the application-level similarity shown in Fig.~\ref{fig:app_demand}, such an application-specific prediction method can attain better accuracy performance.